Bropto/Bropto/README.md

 - 👋 Hi, I’m @Bropto
 - 👀 I’m interested in Programming
-- 🌱 I’m currently learning C#, Unity, Java
+- 🌱 I’m currently learning C#, Unity
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me bropjang@gamil.com